Tuesday Topics: Five Tuesday Prompts, Part 4

 If we were having coffee…

-The topic for next week’s Fit Fit Friday – 5 Things You Love About How You Feel After Your Run/Workout.
+The topic for next week’s Fit Fit Friday – 5 Things You Look Forward To In Your Favorite Running Shoe.
 Feel free to write about this or any fitness topic you’d like.
 We hope you’ll link up with us!

 You are invited to the Inlinkz link party!